bradallenfisher/dmd-course-materials/topics/narrative.md

 This can explain why many exciting and novel stories tend to come from independent authors and screenwriters, indie game developers, indie filmmakers, and so on.

 ### Linear Narrative:
+Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies fall into this category.

 - Three Act Structure
 - Five Act Structure